danielemaddaluno/Android-Update-Checker/README.md

 ```

 ### 4. Proguard
-If you use Proguard you have to add the following lines to your Proguard rules:
+If you are using Proguard you have to add the following lines to your Proguard rules:
 ``` java
 -keep public class org.jsoup.** {
 public *;